kathas list

 Travel

-Getting to Guruvayur is easy as it is very connected, the nearest airport is 100 KM away.
+Getting to Guruvayur is easy as it is very connected, reaching Guruvayur for Katha is not a problem; trains and buses are readily available.
+Also, the nearest airport is barely 100 kilometers away.

 The nearest airport is Kochi International Airport, which is 80 kilometers from Guruvayur and the Calicut airport is 100 kilometers away from here.
 One can easily avail direct taxi, cab, or a bus from these airports to reach Guruvayur Town.